vnc

 | Static Windows | Host-managed | Uses an existing VNC server. |

-| Blacksmith Testbox | No | Blacksmith owns machine connectivity today. |
+| Blacksmith Testbox | No | crabbox vnc exits with an error; Blacksmith owns machine connectivity. |

-AWS EC2 Mac has an important cost and lifecycle constraint: Mac instances run on allocated EC2 Mac Dedicated Hosts, are On-Demand only, and the Dedicated Host has a 24-hour minimum allocation period.
-Crabbox launches onto a host id you provide; it does not allocate or scrub EC2 Mac hosts for you.
+AWS EC2 Mac has a cost and lifecycle constraint: Mac instances run on allocated EC2 Mac Dedicated Hosts, are On-Demand only, and the Dedicated Host has a 24-hour minimum allocation period.
+Crabbox launches onto an available host or a host id you provide; it does not allocate a host implicitly.
+Trusted operators can use crabbox admin hosts offerings|quota|list|allocate|release --provider aws --target macos.

-#Security Model
+#Security model

 Crabbox VNC is tunnel-first: